My name is Miss Laz and I am the leader of PSHE, British Values and SMSC at Laycock.

 The DfE requires all schools to publish their PSHE curriculum on their school website.

-The scheme of work can be found on line here.
+The scheme of work can be found below:

 Please see the related polices to PSHE in our school here…